org-roam/org-roam-ui/README.md

 M-x package-install org-roam-ui
 ```

-There is further configuration is necessary when you use `packge.el` to install ORUI.
+No configuration is necessary when you use `packge.el` to install ORUI.

 ### Doom